elaraproject/elara-hub/content/elara-hub-index.md

 ## Knowledge base

-These are guides to specific areas of knowledge important to the project
+These are reference guides to specific areas of knowledge important to the project.
+Note that these pages are condensed knowledge/information without a lot of explanation.
+Therefore, it is targetted for already experienced researchers/developers.
+For those unfamiliar with a topic, it may be less suitable; the Elara Handbook is the recommended place to go to be able to learn these topics.

 - [[All about partial differential equations]](@/all-about-pdes.md)
 - [[Multivariable calculus guide]](@/multivar.md)